 MovieTickets.com is publicly owned and trades under stock symbol HOLL.
-As of February 8, 2012, Fandango began providing ticketing for all AMC Theatres in the US after which MovieTickets.com's fellow shareholders sued AMC for breach of contract.
-AMC and MovieTickets.com settled in 2013, with an agreement that the theater chain's online ticketing would be available on both Fandango and MovieTickets.com
+As of February 8, 2012, Fandango began providing ticketing for all AMC Theatres in the US, after which MovieTickets.com's fellow shareholders sued AMC for breach of contract.
+AMC and MovieTickets.com settled in 2013, with an agreement that the theatre chain's online ticketing would be available on both Fandango and MovieTickets.com

 Every week our talented team of expert writers, editors, and trend-setters researches hundreds of news stories, editorials, and reviews obsessing over all the things influencers care about most in entertainment.

 CinemaBlend is the first place everyone goes to discover new movies, games and television shows; and it's the only place to catch up on the pop culture you're already excited about.

 Favorite shows, episode review communities, the place where Television Lives Online.
 TV.com is a website owned by CBS Interactive (CBS Corporation).
 The site covers television and focuses on English-language shows made or broadcast in Australia, Canada, Ireland, Japan, New Zealand, the United States and the United Kingdom.
 It emphasizes user-generated content.
 Australia and UK versions of the website are also available, at au.tv.com and uk.tv.com, respectively.
 The site had over 2,500 complete television series guides, over 3,500 developing television series guides, and filmographies for 250,000 actors and crew members moderated by a five-member crew.

 On April 22, 2005, TV Tome officially announced its acquisition by CNET.